 When your child is wearing a bike, scooter or skateboarding helmet, the chinstrap should always be firmly fastened and not twisted.

 When children get off their bikes, scooters or skateboards, they should always remove their helmets.
 Helmets can be choking hazards if children are doing activities other than riding.

 You can set a good example for your child by always wearing a helmet when you’re riding a bike, scooter or skateboard.

 Bicycles: safety guidelines

 Learning to ride

-Be prepared to spend a lot of time with your child while they master the skills of balancing, steering and braking.
+Be prepared to spend a lot of time with your child while they master the basic skills of balancing, steering and braking.
 Choose a flat, open space away from traffic, with a soft surface in case of falls.

 A lot of injuries happen because a child is trying to ride a bike that’s too big.